Get answers to frequently asked questions

 - Who is responsible for choosing the investment options for participants?

-The Connecticut Retirement Security Authority is responsible for making decisions about the investment options available to participants of the program.
+The Comptroller, in consultation with the Connecticut Retirement Security Program Advisory Board, is responsible for making decisions about the investment options available to participants of the program.

 - Does the program have an investment consultant?

 Yes.
-The program has a private investment consultant that provides input, monitoring, and feedback about investments to the Connecticut Retirement Security Authority.
+The program has a private investment consultant that provides input, monitoring, and feedback about investments to the Connecticut Retirement Security Program.